 Higher Salary

-For a high-security risk job such as a cybersecurity professional, the salary must meet the extensive and gruelling work hours.
+The salary must meet the extensive and gruelling work hours for a high-security risk job such as a cybersecurity professional.
 A CISSP earns $131,030 on average a year.
-Several elements can affect this salary, such as the number of experience years, preferably four years of full-time work, knowledge of cybersecurity fields and commitment to codes of ethics.
+Several elements can affect this salary, such as years of experience, preferably four years of full-time work, knowledge of cybersecurity fields and commitment to codes of ethics.
 The respect employers have for such certification holders will also reflect on your salary.

 CISSP Accreditation Puts You Among the Best

-The CISSP certification took years of research and hard work to develop, as well as having to meet many global set standards for a certification of this calibre.
-Some of these tough standards include those of the US Department of Defense and being the first certification to meet the 17024 standard of the ANSI/ISO/IEC.
+The CISSP certification took years of research and hard work to develop and met many global standards for a certification of this calibre.
+Some of these tough standards include those of the US Department of Defense and being the first certification to meet the 17024 standards of the ANSI/ISO/IEC.
 Additionally, this certification is a prerequisite for IRAP or the Information Security Registered Assessors Program offered by the Australian Government.
 All these standards mean that if you obtain CISSP certification, you’ve been trained by the best and succeeded.

 You Will become a Member of the (ISC)²

 There are more than 156,000 certified professionals in the world, and the highest concentration of them is in the United States with 95,243 CISSPs, followed by the United Kingdom with 8,486 CISSPs, then Canada with 6,842 CISSPs, and China in fourth place with 4,136 CISSPs.
-The (ISC)² biannually updates their list of CISSPs on their official website, as well as holders of other certifications offered by the organisation.
+The (ISC ² biannually updates its list of CISSPs on its official website and holders of other certifications offered by the organisation.

-The cybersecurity field, in general, is suffering from a shortage of 3.4 million jobs, despite the increasing size of the entire workforce.
-When it comes to CISSPs, there’s a shortage of 2.9 million in this area around the world, and the demand is still exceeding the number of certification holders.
-The reason behind this imbalance is the comprehensiveness of the CISSP certification since you are tested and trained in every possible aspect related to cybersecurity.
+The cybersecurity field, in general, is suffering from a shortage of 3.4 million jobs despite the increasing size of the entire workforce.
+Regarding CISSPs, there’s a shortage of 2.9 million in this area around the world, and the demand is still exceeding the number of certification holders.
+The reason behind this imbalance is the comprehensiveness of the CISSP certification, since you are tested and trained in every possible aspect of cybersecurity.

-Acquiring CISSP certification will give you an opportunity to stand out in the cybersecurity field and will help you attain high-paying jobs.
+Acquiring CISSP certification will allow you to stand out in the cybersecurity field and will help you attain high-paying jobs.
 Additionally, you can further your studies by choosing one of the in-depth programs offered by the (ISC)², such as management and engineering, which will also boost your opportunities to secure high-paying jobs.

 Is CISSP Certification Worth it?

 Yes, working on obtaining CISSP certification is worth more than you think.
-It’s true there’s a payable fee at the beginning, and you will need to renew your certification every three years.
+There’s a payable fee at the beginning, and you must renew your certification every three years.
 But when you compare all these fees to the high-paying job opportunities this certification can get you, you’ll find that the fee is not huge at all.
 Besides, since the cybersecurity field is developing around the clock, you will need to keep learning and be up to date with everything in the field, and what’s better than having your knowledge attested to by one of the top cybersecurity organisations in the world?

 On another note, there are many other certifications in the cybersecurity field other than the CISSP, such as the CISM, or Certified Information Systems Manager, and a CEH, or Certified Ethical Hacker.
 Even though these other certifications will secure you good-paying jobs, the CISSP still stands at the top with the highest-paying jobs.
 For this reason, in many industries, a CISSP certification has become a prerequisite rather than just an added bonus.